ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/routing_common.md

 **Idle Timeout**: If a value less than or equal to zero is specified, the connection is purged (almost) immediately.
 Defaults to 15000 milliseconds (15 seconds).

+{{< alert title="Note" color="primary" >}}All custom timeouts are optional.
+When a timeout value is not specified, a fallback mechanism applies the value of an equivalent timeout configured either at the global level or at the remote host level, if a **Remote Host** has been previously configured.{{< /alert >}}

 ## Connection filter

 The **Connection** filter makes the connection to the remote web service.
 It relies on connection details that are set by the other filters in the **Routing** category.
 Because the **Connection** filter connects out to other services, it negotiates the SSL handshake involved in setting up a mutually authenticated secure channel.